loosolab/Datenanalyse-2021/wp3/README.md

 samtools sort sample.bam -o sample_sorted.bam
 samtools index sample_sorted.bam
 ```
-For unsorted .bam files you can alternatively use "preprocessingBam.sh" or leave out the first of the 3 commands above.
+For unsorted .bam files you can alternatively use "preprocessingBam.sh" or start from the second command above.

 Running the clustering script:
 ```bash